broadinstitute/gatk/scripts/variantstore/TERRA_QUICKSTART.md

 The sequencing data in this quickstart came from the [AnVIL 1000G High Coverage workspace](https://app.terra.bio/#workspaces/anvil-datastorage/1000G-high-coverage-2019)

-**Note:** VQSR dies with the default/recommended configuration, so we set SNP max-gaussians to 4 here...
+**Note:** VQSR dies with the default/recommended configuration, so we set SNP max-gaussians to 4 here.

 ## Prerequisites